fehmi/simply.js/docs/framer.md

 ### Listen Scroll Event

-If you'd like to listen to scroll events from Framer inside your Simply.js component, you can do so by defining a method called `framerOnScroll()` inside your component’s `methods` block.
+To listen for scroll events from Framer within your Simply.js component, define a method named `framerOnScroll()` inside your component's `methods` block.

 Here’s how to set it up: